Large Language Models for Cyber Security: A Systematic Literature Review: RQ1: What types of security tasks have been facilitated by LLM-based approaches?

 \textbf{Bug repair.}~LLMs possess robust code generation capabilities, and their utilization in engineering for code generation can significantly enhance efficiency.
 However, code produced by LLMs often carries increased security risks, such as bugs and vulnerabilities~\cite{bugrepair15}.
 These program bugs can lead to persistent security vulnerabilities.
 Hence, automating the process of bug fixing is imperative, involving the use of automation technology to analyze flawed code and generate accurate patches to rectify identified issues.
-LLMs like CodeBERT~\cite{bugrepair5,bugrepair9,huang2023bugrepair10,zhang2023bugrepair11}, CodeT5~\cite{wang2023bugrepair16,tang2023bugrepair14,huang2023bugrepair10}, Codex~\cite{jin2023bugde2,bugrepair3,xia2023bugrepair13}, LLaMa~\cite{tang2023bugrepair14}, CodeLLaMa~\cite{olausson2024bugrepair7,silva2024bugrepair18} , CodeGEN~\cite{xia2023bugrepair13}, UniXcoder~\cite{zhang2023bugrepair11}, T5~\cite{10.1145/bugrepair4}, PLBART~\cite{huang2023bugrepair10}, and GPT Series~\cite{zhang2023bugrepair2,olausson2024bugrepair7,zhang2023bugrepair11,xia2023bugrepair12,xia2023bugrepair13,tang2023bugrepair14,zhang2023bugrepair17} have showcased effectiveness in generating syntactically accurate and contextually relevant code.
+LLMs like CodeBERT~\cite{bugrepair5,bugrepair9,huang2023bugrepair10,zhang2023bugrepair11}, CodeT5~\cite{wang2023bugrepair16,tang2023bugrepair14,huang2023bugrepair10,bugrepair25}, Codex~\cite{jin2023bugde2,bugrepair3,xia2023bugrepair13,bugrepair28,bugrepair33}, LLaMa~\cite{tang2023bugrepair14}, CodeLLaMa~\cite{olausson2024bugrepair7,silva2024bugrepair18} , CodeGEN~\cite{xia2023bugrepair13}, UniXcoder~\cite{zhang2023bugrepair11}, T5~\cite{10.1145/bugrepair4}, PLBART~\cite{huang2023bugrepair10}, Starcoder~\cite{zhao-etal-2024-bugrepair30} and GPT Series~\cite{zhang2023bugrepair2,olausson2024bugrepair7,zhang2023bugrepair11,xia2023bugrepair12,xia2023bugrepair13,tang2023bugrepair14,zhang2023bugrepair17,bugrepair22,bugrepair23,bugrepair24,bugrepair26,bugrepair27,bugrepair29,wang-etal-2024-bugrepair31} have showcased effectiveness in generating syntactically accurate and contextually relevant code.
 This includes frameworks with encoder-decoder architecture like Repilot~\cite{bugrepair8}, tailored specifically for producing repair patches.
 Utilizing LLMs for program repair can achieve competitive performance in producing patches for various types of errors and defects~\cite{xia2023bugrepair12}.
 These models effectively capture the underlying semantics and dependencies in code, resulting in precise and efficient patches.
 Moreover, fine-tuning LLMs on specific code repair datasets can further improve their ability to generate high-quality patches for real-world software projects.
 Integrating LLMs into program repair not only speeds up the error-fixing process but also allows software developers to focus on more complex tasks, thereby enhancing the reliability and maintainability of the software~\cite{xia2023bugrepair13}.
 As demonstrated in the case of ChatGPT, notably enhances the accuracy of program repairs when integrated with interactive feedback loops~\cite{xia2023bugrepair13}.
 This iterative process of patch generation and validation fosters a nuanced comprehension of software semantics, thereby resulting in more impactful fixes.
+Complementary to generating fixes, evaluating the capabilities of LLM-driven code agents requires realistic benchmarks; SWT-Bench, for example, provides a framework based on real-world data to jointly assess test generation and fix validation performance~\cite{bugrepair32}.
 By integrating domain-specific knowledge and technologies with the capabilities of LLMs, their performance is further enhanced.
 Custom prompts, fine-tuning for specific tasks, retrieving external data, and utilizing static analysis tools~\cite{xia2023bugrepair19,tang2023bugrepair14,vulrepair5,vulrepair4,jin2023bugde2} significantly improve the effectiveness of bug fixes driven by LLMs.